methanoliver/fim-chronology/src/data/intro.md

 The marker rules are described where reasonable: if we see the Friendship Castle, the episode occurs after it is created, if we see a character, this has to happen after they were introduced, etc.

+## Seasons

-A note on seasons of the year: Since few episodes can be conclusively limited to happening during a specific time of year, episodes are marked with times of year they *can* occur in.
+Since few episodes can be conclusively limited to happening during a specific time of year, episodes are marked with times of year they *can* occur in.
 Certain episodes are explicitly set at specific points in a year, which introduces soft constraints by itself.
-The possible seasons are marked with icons which should be more or less obvious.
+The possible seasons are marked with obvious icons.

+In addition to that, a number of virtual season-change episodes hard-locked against each other are provided, and certain episodes are hard-locked against some of them, rather than other real episodes.
+We do not know when the pony calendar year starts or ends.
+For this reason, this cycle starts at Summer, year 1, and continues on through the Summer-Autumn-Winter-Spring cycle.

 ## Usage